 Drug substance classifications: Many states follow federal drug schedules for classifications, although not always precisely.

 Penalties: Potential penalties and charges can vary by type and amount of drugs involved.
+Even simple possession of so called harder drugs like heroin, cocaine, ecstasy, or methamphetamine can be a felony drug charge.

 Laws: What circumstances make a charge a simple drug possession vs. a drug possession with intent to distribute or sell can vary.
 It can be based on quantity, packaging, or other elements that may constitute intent as the law is written.